-Times have changed—the days when you’d work for one organization for 30 years and climb the ladder slowly but surely by sticking around until an opportunity emerged are gone.
+Times have changed.
+The days when you’d work for one organization for thirty years and climb the ladder slowly but surely by sticking around until an opportunity emerged are gone.
 That means you call the shots; being thoughtful and proactive about your career allows you to shape how and when you advance.

 Start by defining what success looks like for you and what specific goals you have for your career.
 These actions can be the basis for a plan, which may change as circumstances do, but nevertheless give you something to aim for.